Katniss Everdeen: The Hunger Games

-When they arrive in the Capitol, Katniss is then met by her prep team, Flavius, Octavia, and Venia, and her stylist Cinna, who prepare Katniss for the Opening Ceremonies.
-All the tributes wear something that represents their district's industry.
+When they arrive in the Capitol, Katniss is met by her prep team, Flavius, Octavia, and Venia, and her stylist Cinna, who prepare Katniss for the opening ceremonies.
 Coming from District 12, Katniss and Peeta expect to be dressed in coal mining costumes.
 Cinna and his partner Portia, however, decide to dress them in a plain black unitard and sleek boots with a cape that burns with fake flames.
-Katniss and Peeta are initially apprehensive at this arrangement, but their worries bring them closer together.
-Before the parade, Cinna lights their headdresses and capes and to Katniss and Peeta's surprise (and relief) it doesn't burn.
+Before the parade, Cinna lights their headdresses and capes and to Katniss and Peeta's surprise it doesn't burn.
 In addition, Cinna suggests they hold hands to present them as "together and a team" and rebellious towards the Capitol.
-This distinguishes Katniss and Peeta from the rest of the tributes not only because they have most eye-catching costumes, but also that they are warm and relatively friendly to each other in comparison to the other tributes, who have remained cold and stiff with each other.
-With this new development, both gain the attention (and attraction) of sponsors, and both are unforgettable.
+Their costumes and camradery with each other distinguishes them from the other tributes, and attracts the attention of sponsors.
 From that moment on, Katniss is known as "The Girl On Fire".

-As soon as they arrive, Peeta and Katniss are given 3 days of training and coaching with Haymitch and Effie.
-During the day and afternoon, they are taught survival skills and weapons training in the Training Room with other tributes, while at dinner Haymitch and Effie try and extract information about other tributes from them.
-During this 3-day training session, they form a small bond with Rue, the 12-year-old female tribute from District 11, and have to appear close to each other on Haymitch's orders.
-During their private training session, Katniss shoots an arrow at the Gamemakers' food (the target is an apple positioned in the mouth of a whole roasted pig), scoring her an 11 out of 12.
+As soon as they arrive, Peeta and Katniss are given three days of training and coaching with Haymitch and Effie.
+During this training, they form a bond with Rue, the 12-year-old female tribute from District 11, and have to appear close to each other on Haymitch's orders.
+During their private training session, Katniss shoots an arrow at the Gamemakers' food, scoring her an 11 out of 12.

-After training ends, there is one day for training on their interview with Caesar Flickerman, the interviewer for all the tributes for 40 years.
-After a mediocre training session with Effie, she is trained by Haymitch on her personality, getting called a "dead slug".
-The next day, Cinna tells her just to be honest, which makes her even more memorably awkward.
-Peeta also helps, admitting he loves Katniss.